 The Wild Atlantic Way is a strange and wonderful thing.
-It stretches all along the western coast of Ireland for 2600 km of narrow windy roads.
-It’s said to be one of the longest coastal routes in the world, and after spending too many hours on that road, I have to agree.
+The name sounds like it was scribbled by a drunken poet or maybe a tourism board with a flair for drama.
+It stretches all along the western coast of Ireland for 2600 km of narrow windy roads, said to be one of the longest coastal routes in the world.

 The most striking section is arguably the aptly named Sky Road, going through the Colmarra national park area on a route from Clifden onto the desolate Kingston peninsula.
-The tallest peak of Sky Road is only about 120 meters above sea level, but it feels like you are way up in the sky.
+The tallest peak of Sky Road is only about 120 meters above sea level, but the wind won’t let me forget where I am.

 The rugged beauty of Colmarra is visually striking.
 We passed strange artifacts such as the Killing Stone in the middle of nowhere.
 Out here I could really feel the desolation as it was depicted in the movie The Banshees of Inisherin, where many scenes were filmed on Achill Island, a bit to the north of Colmarra.

-After a short stop for coffee in Clifden, the capital of Connemara, we headed straight to Kylemore Abbey.
-This is another gem in the Colmarra region, a Benedictine monastery from 1920 with an incredible location set between lake Pollacapall and a tall mountain.
+After a short stop for coffee in Clifden, the capital of Connemara, I head straight to Kylemore Abbey, a Benedictine monastery from 1920 with an picturesque location set between lake Pollacapall and a tall mountain.

-After Kylemore Abbey, the road towards Leenaun follows the Killary Fjord until you reach Westport.
+Followed the Killary Fjord until I reach Westport.
 This is another small but colorful town with several cute stone bridges across Carrowbeg River.

-Other places of interest around Colmarra is the Quiet Man bridge (seen in the John Wayne movie Quiet Man from 1952) as well as Pines Island (a small island looking like something from a fairy tale or Arthur legend).
+Other places of interest around Colmarra is the Quiet Man bridge, seen in the John Wayne movie Quiet Man from 1952, as well as Pines Island, looking like something from an Arthur legend.

-Have a look at the lively O’Connell’s Bar where Sheeran’s video was shot (until you get tinnitus), sit next to the statue of Galway Girl at The Quays, squeeze in at the eternally crammed Tig Chóilí for a dose of live music or take a romantic stroll through the Spanish Arch along The Long Walk.
+I have a look at the lively O’Connell’s Bar where Ed Sheeran’s video was shot, but quickly leave before getting tinnitus.
+Sit next to the statue of Galway Girl at The Quays.
+Squeezes in at the eternally crammed Tig Chóilí for a dose of live music.
+Taking a windy stroll through the Spanish Arch along The Long Walk.

 Comments